Giant Christmas Light Suncatchers

 Nov 24, 2015

 My oldest son has sensory issues and, as a result, he avoids doing most messy crafts.
-However, contact paper suncatcher crafts are far from messy and he always enjoys this type of craft.
+However, contact paper suncatcher crafts are far from messy and he always enjoys making them.

-We've made a variety of suncatchers with contact paper in the past, but these giant Christmas light suncatchers are the perfect easy Christmas craft for toddlers, preschoolers and kindergarten kids.
+We've made a variety of suncatchers with contact paper in the past, but this giant Christmas light-themed option is the perfect easy Christmas craft for toddlers, preschoolers and kindergarten kids.

 You Will Need: